1,000+ Opportunities

 Department of Education Grant Forms Project Disbursement Forms General Terms, Assurances and Conditions for Participation in Federal and State Program Green Book (Project Application & Amendment Procedures for Federal and State Programs) Red Book (Financial & Program Cost Accounting & Reporting) Accounting Manual (Florida College System Accounting Manual) Reference Guide for State Expenditures (PDF) (Florida Department of Financial Services) Get the latest information on news, events, and more Individual Educational Plans Florida Education Foundation Florida College System Foundation Vocational Rehabilitation

-Based on current listing details, eligibility includes: Florida school districts, charter schools, and Florida College System institutions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Florida school districts, charter schools, and Florida College System institutions.
+Confirm the full requirements in the official notice before applying.